 Local outreach and education programs that focus on young drivers will be considered for funding.
-Examples include the Town of Brookhaven's teen driver education presentations and the Town of Orchard Park's safety program for young and inexperienced drivers.
+An example of a successful initiative in this area is the Students Against Destructive Decisions (SADD) Statewide Coordinator grant.
+This grant provides support to the numerous SADD chapters across New York State for the provision of peer-to-peer traffic safety initiatives.
 Outreach efforts that focus on educating parents on ways to keep teen drivers safe are also eligible for funding.
 Coalitions and other groups that engage in teen driving safety outreach and promote the implementation of proven and promising strategies to improve the safety of this high-risk driving population are also eligible for funding.

-Source Fiscal Year Funding Source ID Eligible Use of Funds Estimated Funding Amount Match Amount Local Benefit 2021 FAST Act 405b OP High 405b High Teen Safety Program (FAST) \$48,000.00 \$0.00 \$40,000.00 2021 FAST Act NHTSA 402 Community Traffic Safety Project (FAST) \$600,000.00 \$1,000,000.00 \$540,000.00
+Source Fiscal Year Funding Source ID Eligible Use of Funds Estimated Funding Amount Match Amount Local Benefit 2022 FAST Act 405b OP High 405b High Teen Safety Program (FAST) \$48,000.00 \$0.00 \$40,000.00 2022 FAST Act NHTSA 402 Community Traffic Safety Project (FAST) \$600,000.00 \$1,000,000.00 \$540,000.00